rpearsondev/CodedUI.jQueryExtensions/README.md

 Can I use it with Visual Studio 2010, 2012, 2013 ?
 ----------------------------------------------

-IIt will work with Visual Studio 2012 and 2013.
+It will work with Visual Studio 2012 and 2013.

 How do I use it?
 ----------------